with Upper Frodo and Doors of Durin

-Frodo's Playground, Upper Frodo, and Doors of Durin are downhill-only trails in the Coyote (Riverview) trail system north of Heber.
-They lie directly uphill from the UVU Wasatch Campus trailhead, so it's a quick and non-strenuous climb to arrive at the top.
-The riding varies from very easy on Frodo's Playground to very difficult on Doors of Durin.
+Frodo's Playground is a fun downhill-only trail in the Coyote (Riverview) trail system north of Heber.
+It lies directly uphill from the UVU Wasatch Campus trailhead, so it's a quick and non-strenuous climb to arrive at the top.
+The lower 0.5 miles of the trail from Middle Earth to Lower Riverview is complete, with another 0.3 miles at the top almost finished (April 22, 2024).

 The trail includes rock roll-overs and wooden ramps.
 These stunts in the trail are intermediate in difficulty.
 But easy ride-arounds for the stunts make Frodo's Playground suitable for beginners and families.